 Applied technical knowledge relevant to end users

-Industry trends (market intelligence), pop press, field days, news, farmers
+Industry trends (market intelligence), popular press, field days, news, farmers

-Understand stakeholders practical requirements end user’s needs (current and future), cooperatives and politics of each
+Understand stakeholders' practical requirements and end user’s needs (current and future) - cooperatives and politics of each

 Contributions of network partners